bryantd720/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-This tutorial observes various network traffic to and from Azure Virtual Machines with Wireshark, as well as experimenting with Network Security Groups. <br />
+This tutorial observes various network traffic to and from Azure Virtual Machines with WireShark, as well as experimenting with Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>